SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/tracker/sensor/index.md

 #### Errors

 * 201 – Not found in the database - if there is no tracker with such ID belonging to authorized user.
-* 272 – Trackers must have same models - if base tracker and one of target trackers has a different model.
+* 272 – Trackers must have the same model - if base tracker and one of target trackers has a different model.

 ### data/read